Simple First Birthday Without Losing the Cute Factor

 I combined the ideas to make a “LITTLE TURKEY” sign that also displayed photos.
 It came out to exactly 12 letters, so I assigned a letter to an age.

 It was more time consuming, but turned out cheaper than buying something off of Etsy.
-I had the construction paper, stencils, tweed, and hot glue gun to put it together.
+I had the card-stock paper, stencils, string\tweed, and hot glue gun to put it together.

 5. Invitation made on Canva